We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cons: expensive, requires strong anchor point

-Complete a full-body workout anywhere and anytime with this suspension training kit from TRX.
+You can get a full-body workout anywhere and anytime with this suspension training kit from TRX.

 Featuring a series of straps and handles, suspension trainers allow you to perform a full-body resistance workout without weights.